12 Top-Rated Tourist Attractions in Liverpool

 4 Merseyside Maritime Museum

-The Maritime Museum in Liverpool is home to fascinating exhibitions about emigrating peoples who left via the Mersey between 1830 and 1930 for North America as well as seafaring in Liverpool beginning with 13th century fishing.
-It is all illustrated with model ships, authentic workshops and historic vessels.
-Equally fascinating are the exhibits relating to the stories of the Titanic and Lusitania, two of the most famous - and tragic - ships in history.
-Each had strong links with Liverpool.
-Also worth visiting is the nearby U-boat Story, which depicts life aboard a submarine during wartime.
+The Maritime Museum in Liverpool is home to numerous fascinating exhibitions about the many thousands of emigrants who left Britain via the Mersey for North America between 1830 and 1930.
+The museum also boasts an impressive collection of artifacts related to seafaring in Liverpool, stretching back in time as far as its establishment as a fishing port in the 13th century.
+This rich history is illustrated with model ships, workshops, and historic vessels.
+Equally fascinating are exhibits relating to the stories of the Titanic and Lusitania, two of the most famous - and tragic - passenger vessels in history (each had strong links with Liverpool).

 5 Pier Head

-The Pier Head area of Liverpool includes the traditional trio of harbor buildings known as the Three Graces: the Port of Liverpool Building, the Cunard Building (named after Canadian Samuel Cunard, owner of the first shipping line from Liverpool-Halifax-Boston), and the Royal Liver Building.
-It's also where you'll find the Titanic Memorial commemorating the "Heroes in the Engine Room" on the luxury liner which sank in 1912; the Queen Victoria Monument; and the Georgian Town Hall, built in 1754 with its lovely copper cupola crowned by a statue of Minerva.
+The Pier Head area of Liverpool includes the traditional trio of harbor buildings known as the Three Graces: the Port of Liverpool Building, the Cunard Building (named after Canadian Samuel Cunard, owner of the first shipping line from Liverpool-Halifax-Boston), and the Royal Liver Building (not open to the public).
+It's also where you'll find the Titanic Memorial commemorating the "Heroes in the Engine Room" on the luxury liner that sank in 1912; the Queen Victoria Monument; and the Georgian Town Hall, built in 1754 with its lovely copper cupola crowned by a statue of Minerva.

 6 St George's Hall

-The facade of St George's Hall on Brown Street is decorated with Corinthian columns and statues.
-Its sumptuous Great Hall, with one of the world's largest organs, is often used for concerts.
-To the rear of the building St John's Gardens feature statues of prominent Liverpudlians.
+The façade of St. George's Hall on Brown Street is festooned with Corinthian columns and statues.
+Its sumptuously decorated Great Hall, boasting one of the world's largest organs, is often used for concerts, while to the rear of the building, the splendid St. John's Gardens feature statues of prominent Liverpudlians.

-The nearby Polytechnic Building is part of an imposing group of neo-Greek buildings that include the William Brown Library, the Picton Reading Rooms and the Hornby Library.
+The nearby Polytechnic Building is part of an imposing group of neo-Greek buildings that include the William Brown Library, the Picton Reading Rooms, and the Hornby Library.
+Also of interest is the impressive Bluecoat Chambers, built as a charitable school in 1717 and the city center's oldest building.
+Somewhat newer (it was built in 1969) but worth a visit is Radio City Tower, an observation tower that offers superb views over the city.

 7 Walker Art Gallery

-Liverpool's best known museum, the Walker Art Gallery, boasts a rich collection of works by Italian, Flemish and French masters from the 14th century to the present, including works by Rubens, Rembrandt and Rodin.
-Its display of English painting and sculpture, particularly of the 18th to 20th centuries, is unrivaled outside London and features works by Gainsborough, Hogarth and Moore.
-A poignant farewell scene at Liverpool's Pier Head is depicted by John J. Lee and entitled Sweethearts and Wives.
+The Walker Art Gallery boasts a rich collection of works by Italian, Flemish, and French masters from the 14th century to the present, including masterpieces by Rubens, Rembrandt, and Rodin.
+Its display of English painting and sculpture, particularly of the 18th to 20th centuries, is unrivaled outside London and features works by Gainsborough, Hogarth, and Moore.
+Of particular note is the poignant farewell scene at Liverpool's Pier Head, as depicted by John J. Lee, entitled Sweethearts and Wives.
 The John and Peter Moore Exhibition, an important display of contemporary British art, is held every alternate year.

 The Catholic Liverpool Metropolitan Cathedral reflects the high proportion of Liverpudlians of Irish origin living in the city.
-During the Irish emigrations of the 19th and 20th centuries, Liverpool was the principal port of embarkation for the US, and many emigrants ended up settling in the city.
+During the Irish emigrations of the 19th and 20th centuries, Liverpool was the principal port of embarkation for the United States, and many emigrants ended up settling in the city.
 Building began in 1928, although it wasn't actually completed until 1967.
-Around its cylindrical tower is a huge "tent" 200 ft in diameter, rising sharply to a funnel-shaped drum 270 ft high, the whole structure looking like a huge lantern rising above the city.
+Around its cylindrical tower is a huge "tent," 200 feet in diameter, rising sharply to a funnel-shaped drum, 270 feet high, the whole structure looking like a huge lantern rising above the city.

-The Anglican Liverpool Cathedral on St James's Mount was consecrated in 1978, although services were held there in the 1920s.
-Built of red sandstone with a copper roof, its 330 ft high tower contains a carillon with 2,500 bells.
-The largest weighs four tons.
-A 9,704-pipe Willis organ is one of the largest in the world.
+The Anglican Liverpool Cathedral on St. James's Mount was consecrated in 1978, although services were held there in the 1920s.
+Built of red sandstone with a copper roof, its 330-foot-high tower contains a carillon with 2,500 bells, the largest weighing in at four tons.
+Its 9,704-pipe Willis organ is one of the largest in the world.
+Also of interest is the Anglican Church of Our Lady and Saint Nicholas, a parish church that dates back to the mid-13th century.

 Location: Mount Pleasant, Liverpool